 Urban Heat Island effect is not considered in the modelling simulations, which is critical for showing cool roof benefits, when mechanical plants are air cooled and roof mounted.

-Sarking Effectiveness is no Myth
+Sarking Effectiveness is no Myth.

 Sarking can reflect and keep a home warm, but can also keep a building cool in warm climates.